-June 2018 UPDATE: If you’re delivering 1080 HD to your clients or a broadcast / cable channel, this Insight is VERY relevant to you.
+June 2018 UPDATE: If you’re delivering 1080 HD to your clients or a broadcast/cable channel, this Insight is VERY relevant to you.
 But 4 years after this Insight was written UHD & 4K deliverables are becoming common deliverables – and a hardware legalizer such as the DL860 can’t handle those signals.
-So you’re going to have rely on software based solutions.
+So you’re going to have to rely on software-based solutions.
 Just an FYI.

 Part 3: Legalization Series

 Because Software Legalization Can Only Get You So Far

 Yep, I’m hijacking Patrick’s series on legalizing video (Patrick says: Go, Robbie, GO!) to agree that when it comes to delivering a legal video signal that will pass QC with confidence (at least for video levels) in a broadcast workflow there is really only one choice – Hardware Legalization.

 In this series, Patrick has explored software legalization in Adobe SpeedGrade CC and Premiere Pro CC, and I know he will continue to show you software legalization tools in other apps and plugins.
 But, in this Insight, I want to share with you one of my most trusted tools for delivering content for broadcast – The Harris DL860 hardware legalizer.

 Before we jump in, let’s revisit one thing.
 What does it mean to have legal video?